Sales Training Defined:

-Sales Training Defined: Sales training is the process of improving seller skills, knowledge, and attributes to drive seller behavioral change and maximize sales success.
+Sales training is the process of improving seller skills, knowledge, and attributes to drive seller behavioral change and maximize sales success.
 To be most effective, sales training should be viewed, designed, and executed as a change management initiative.

-The Most Effective Sales Training
+3 Pillars of Effective Sales Training

 1. Transformational Experience